2019 Competition Rules

 - Lake Tinaroo is a stocked impoundment, and all fishers are required to have a valid Stock Impoundment Permit (SIP) prior to commencing fishing which must be carried on your person while fishing.

-- All fish captured including Red Claw, must be measured, photographed and released as per these rules, and the image transmitted or provided prior to 9am on the 23rd September to be eligible.
+- All fish captured including Red Claw, must be measured, photographed and released as per these rules, and the image transmitted or provided prior to 9am on the 10th November to be eligible.
 Redclaw is Longest Individual Category.

 - Junior anglers are persons 15 years or under.
 Identification may be requested.
 (Tilapia and Blue/Forktail Catfish are a MOST CAUGHT CATEGORY, and must be bought into the event site for counting.
 They can be bought in batches.)

 - All watercraft must display navigational lights at night or in low visibility.

 - Champion angler is defined by the combined length of all barramundi, (Lates calcarifer) caught by one angler.

 - Tilapia category is for the most caught, (to be taken to Barra Bash base in a sealed container for count/disposal).